AnyChart/docs.anychart.com/Maps/Amap_to_GeoJson.md

 ### Multiple Files

 For converting multiple there is a special script.
-As far as windows and unix systems are quite different and can't process same scripts, there are two different file for converting multiple **.amap** files: **windows_convert-batch.bat** file works for windows system and **convert-batch** file for unix systems.
+As far as Windows and Unix-like systems are quite different and can't process same scripts, there are two different file for converting multiple **.amap** files: **windows_convert-batch.bat** file works for Windows system and **convert-batch** file for Unix-like systems.

-The way of converting multiple files in both systems is the same: in terminal (for unix) or command prompt (for windows) write the path to the script, the path to the folder with .amap files and a path for the converted files.
+The way of converting multiple files in both systems is the same: in terminal (for Unix-like systems) or command prompt (for Windows) write the path to the script, the path to the folder with .amap files and a path for the converted files.

 ####Unix systems